Carbon-Oxygen Phase Separation in MESA White Dwarf Models: Abstract

 \section{Abstract}

 We enhance the treatment of crystallization for models of white dwarfs (WDs) in the stellar evolution software MESA by implementing carbon-oxygen (C/O) phase separation.
 The phase separation process during crystallization leads to transport of oxygen toward the center of WDs, resulting in a more compact structure that liberates gravitational energy as additional heating that modestly slows WD cooling timescales.
 We quantify this cooling delay in MESA C/O WD models over the mass range $0.5-1.0\,M_\odot$, finding delays of $0.5-0.8\,\rm Gyr$ for typical C/O interior profiles.
 MESA WD cooling timescales including this effect are generally comparable to other WD evolution models that make similar assumptions about input physics.
-When considering phase separation alongside $^{22}$Ne sedimentation, however, we find that some other sets of WD evolution models may overestimate the cooling delay associated with sedimentation, and this may therefore require a re-evaluation of previously proposed solutions to some WD cooling anomalies.
+When considering phase separation alongside $^{22}$Ne sedimentation, however, we find that both MESA and BaSTI WD cooling models predict a more modest sedimentation delay than the latest LPCODE models, and this may therefore require a re-evaluation of previously proposed solutions to some WD cooling anomalies that were based on LPCODE models of $^{22}$Ne sedimentation.
 Our implementation of C/O phase separation in the open-source stellar evolution software MESA provides an important tool for building realistic grids of WD cooling models, as well as a framework for expanding on our implementation to explore additional physical processes related to phase transitions and associated fluid motions in WD interiors.

 \keywords{White dwarf stars (1799), Stellar physics (1621)}